 You know that one friend who seems to live so far away that when they ask to share a Grab or cab home, everyone just laughs?
 That’s me.
 Living all the way in Pasir Ris is both a blessing and a curse, but being just 15 minutes away from some of the best-kept food in Singapore definitely leans towards the former.

 I’ve spent a huge bulk of my time in Changi Village and can expertly navigate through the jungles (since that’s what everyone thinks Changi is), so it’s probably a good thing that I’ve put together this beacon of hope.
-If you’re planning a pilgrimage to this hidden food paradise, here is your ultimate Changi Village food guide of 35 best eateries and cafes to getting your grub on.
+If you’re planning a pilgrimage to this hidden food paradise, here’s your ultimate Changi Village food guide of 20 best eateries and cafes.

 There’s more to Changi Village than just its famed hawker centre.
-Hence, this piece will be a little different as I will be starting off with the surrounding eateries where all the action is at.
-Let’s go!
+Hence, this list will be a little different as I will be starting off with the surrounding eateries where all the action is at.

 2. Mr. Mamak